aleshaleksey/fansys23/03-movement-exploration.md

 If the object has damage reduction, it also applies.

 In order to hit an object and deal damage to it, a character rolls an attack against its wielder's "[Sunder](04-combat.md#basic-martial-manoeuvres)".
 On a successful hit the damage is applied.
 If the object is unattended, the attacker rolls with advantage vs a threshold=10 (modified by size using [standard size rules](02-base-rules.md#size-rules-table)).
+The attack should be assumed to automatically hit in narrative time if there are no circumstances in play where missing can have a tangible effects on the outcome (eg a chase where every second lost can make a difference).

 On occasion, this method of breaking an object is impractical, impossible, or just too slow.
 For some objects there is a "break threshold".
 In this case, a character may make an attack roll for the "sunder" manoeuvre, or an "athletics" skill roll, against this threshold.
 On a success the object is broken.
 Usually this applies to restraints such as ropes or manacles.